Christopher Skase: Death

 By 2001, both the Australian government and Donnelly were starting to grow weary of the large costs of continuing the chase for Skase with $3 million having been spent.
 Nevertheless, there was renewed speculation in January that Skase would soon be deported from Spain – in which case it would have been legally possible to bring him back to Australia, with which Dominica had an extradition treaty.
-However, he became ill and died of stomach cancer in Majorca on 5 August 2001, before any further proceedings had taken place.
+However, he became ill and died of stomach cancer in Mallorca on 5 August 2001, before any further proceedings had taken place.

 In popular culture

-A satirical 2001 film, Let's Get Skase, is based on an invented plot to kidnap Christopher Skase in Majorca.
+A satirical 2001 film, Let's Get Skase, is based on an invented plot to kidnap Christopher Skase in Mallorca.

 TISM bassist Jock Cheese's solo album Platter features the song "Totally Addicted to Skase", whose title parodies "Addicted to Bass", about the media coverage of the chase for Skase.

 Skase is the subject of the 5-part podcast series Skase: Fall of a Tycoon (2025), presented by Radio National as part of their program ABC Rewind.